yovanabozhilov/Schedule-Generation/README.md

 The project was created by Yovana Bozhilov with contributions from Branka Stoyeva.

+Further in this README file, I will present a brief documentation of the mentioned project, which can help the reader/user understand our system and its functionalities.

 # Introduction
 Regardless of whether it involves professional commitments, personal meetings, or recreational events, scheduling plays a key role in organizing our day.
 This documentation examines the process of generating a schedule for a specific event - presentations.